-We can now state our second result, Theorem~\ref{thm:functialclt_segregating_sites}, which also relies on the coupling provided in Section~\ref{sec:coupling}.
-Theorem~\ref{thm:functialclt_segregating_sites} generalises and unifies the asymptotic results on $S(n)$ of Watterson cited above. \begin{theorem}[Functional CLT for the number of segregating sites] As $n\to\infty$ we have weak convergence of processes
+Our next result, Theorem~\ref{thm:functialclt_segregating_sites}, also relies on the coupling provided in section~\ref{sec:coupling}.
+It generalises and unifies the asymptotic results on $S(n)$ of Watterson cited above. \begin{theorem}[Functional CLT for the number of segregating sites] As $n\to\infty$ we have weak convergence of processes

 on the space $D_2$ in the S-topology, where $\mathscr B$ is a one-dimensional Brownian sheet. \end{theorem}